-In a limited assurance engagement, the assurance practitioner performs procedures, primarily consisting of discussion and enquiries of management and other within the entity, as appropriate, and observation and walk-throughs, and evaluates the evidence obtained.
-The procedures selected depend on our judgement, including identifying areas where the risk of material non-compliances with clause 21 of the Order in respect of the information relating to the capital adequacy and regulatory liquidity requirements is likely to arise.
+In a limited assurance engagement, the assurance practitioner performs procedures, primarily consisting of discussion and enquiries of management and others within the Bank, as appropriate, and observation and walk-throughs, and evaluates the evidence obtained.
+The procedures selected depend on our judgement, including identifying areas where the risk of material non-compliance with clause 21 of the Order in respect of the information relating to the capital adequacy and regulatory liquidity requirements is likely to arise.